 Marriage license should not be obtained greater than 30 days prior to the marraige date as license are only valid for 30 days at issuance.

-Marriage license must be paid in cash or VISA/MasterCard - Debit/Credit Card.
+Marriage license must be paid in cash or VISA/MasterCard/Discover - Debit/Credit Card.

 For any vehicle less than $1600, the tax rate is 9.75%.
 For those over $1600, the rate is 7% of the total plus $44.00 for the county, and an additional "single article" state tax of 2.75% of the amount over $1600.00 up to a maximum of $44.00 (anything over $3200.00 will be charged the maximum single article tax of $44.00)

-An application must be completed, and an oath signed in person at the County Clerk's Office.
-The applicant must also arrange to be bonded, either through an insurance company, or by having two (2) Putnam County property owners come to the Clerk's Office to sign a bond and Property Owner's Statement.
-The initial fee is $49.00.
+An application must be completed, (see forms section) and an oath signed in person at the County Clerk's Office.
+The applicant must also arrange to be bonded with a $10,000 insurance bond, either through an insurance company, or by having two (2) seperate Putnam County property owners come to the Clerk's Office to sign a bond and Property Owner's Statement.
+The initial fee is $51.50.

-Fill out the top of the application (see the forms section), sign where indicated in the center of the page, and have your doctor fill in and sign the bottom section.
-Bring it to the County Clerk's Office and pay the appropriate fees.
+Fill out page (1) of the application (see the forms section), sign where indicated on the bottom of page (1), and have your doctor complete and sign page (2).
+Bring the completed application to the County Clerk's Office and pay the appropriate fees.
 If purchasing a disabled driver plate and it is not time for the current plate to be renewed, you can surrender the current plate for a credit toward the purchase of your new plate.

-Complete an "Affidavit of Non-Dealer Transfer" (see the forms section), indicating the relationship and zero money involved.
+Complete an "Gift Affidavit/Affidavit of Non-Dealer Transfer" (see the forms section), indicating the relationship and zero money involved.
 Sign the back of the title as "seller".
-If the title is in two names with the conjunction "and", both parties must sign as sellers.
+If the title is in two names with the conjunction "and", both parties must sign as sellers on the title and the affidavit.
+If title is joined by "or" either seller can sign the title and affidavit.
+Title and affidavit must be signed exactly as it appears on the front of the title.
 Have the recipient bring the title and the affidavit to the Clerk's Office.
-The cost will be $38.00 (if purchasing a regular plate).
+The cost will be $43.00 (if purchasing a regular plate).

 Fill out an "Application for Certificate of Trailer Inspection" (see forms section) and follow the directions.